davidgraeff/braintree-payment-graphql-rs/readme.md

 It offers predefined, common queries and manages connection details.

-The advantage of GraphQL is the ability to write custom, specific queries with only those input fields that you need and only your indiviual selection of response fields.
+The advantage of GraphQL is the ability to write custom, specific queries with only those input fields that you need and your individual selection of response fields.

 1. Design and test your queries in the [Braintree API Explorer](https://graphql.braintreepayments.com/explorer/).
-2. Create queries in your crates `queries` directory, for instance `queries/some_filename.graphql`.
+2. Store those graphql queries in your crates `queries` directory, for instance `queries/some_filename.graphql`.
 3. Run the "braintree-queries" tool via `cargo run --bin braintree-queries` in that directory.
-   The tool generates rust structs and methods to perform your queries, in a type safe manner.
+   The tool generates rust structs and methods to perform your queries in a type safe manner.
    Have a look at the `examples/` directory.

 ## How to get started